ldipotetjob/mojitoverde/content/posts/2017-03-28-scalafunc.md

 5. Defining closures

-This is the best [definition that I've found about closure](https://gist.github.com/ldipotetjob/08b41957431ec9014d02ac1c5e7eed23).
+It is the finest [definition that I've found of closure](https://gist.github.com/ldipotetjob/08b41957431ec9014d02ac1c5e7eed23).
 It's a paradigm that can be applied to any language.

 ```scala
 def closure_function(inc: Int) = (x: Int) => x + inc //def closure_function(inc: Int): Int => Int